 TPCL's Group holds investments in different classes of assets.
 Of these, a particular class of assets require replacement of a significant portion of their value as they approach the end of their economic lives.
-These classes of assets are predominately the renewable electricity generation and advanced meter asset types.
+These classes of assets are advanced meter asset types.
 TPCL recognises that where these classes of assets have been acquired via debt funding, a prudent approach is to repay the associated debt as the economic value of the asset diminishes throughout its life.